-☐ Insert and hold the Air Locker into the differential housing.
-Insert the shim pack determined earlier as 'B' between the bearing cup (right-hand side) and the axle housing.
-J ☐ Push (or lightly pry) the Air Locker hard across to the right-hand side, and measure the maximum gap (also called the 'end float') between the outside of the seal housing and the inside face of the axle housing with an automotive feeler gauge.
-(Fig. 10.)
+☐ Insert and hold the Air Locker into the differential housing. ☐ Insert the shim pack determined earlier as 'B' between the be cup (right-hand side) and the axle housing. aring ☐ Push (or lightly pry) the Air Locker hard across to the right-hard side, and measure the maximum gap (also called the 'end float between the outside of the seal housing and the inside face of axle housing with an automotive feeler gauge.
+(Fig. 10.) ať)